-- 5.1 The desk-based assessment considered known historic assets within a 500-metre radius circle centred on SN9265004220, the centre of the development (see Figure 1).
+- 5.1 The original desk-based assessment considered known historic assets within a 500-metre radius circle centred on SN9265004220, the centre of the development (see Figure 1).
 This enabled an understanding of the archaeology and landscape of the surrounding area to be developed as well as to assess any direct or indirect impacts, including impact on setting.
-Historic assets have been given an ID number for the purposes of this report, other reference numbers, such as regional HER PRNs are cross referenced in Appendix A. - 5.2 Data from the regional Historic Environment Record held by Glamorgan Gwent Archaeological Trust was acquired for the 500-metre radius assessment area.
+Historic assets were given an ID number for the purposes of this report, other reference numbers, such as regional HER PRNs are cross referenced in Appendix A. - 5.2 Data from the regional Historic Environment Record held by Glamorgan Gwent Archaeological Trust was acquired for the 500-metre radius assessment area.
 Data on designated historic assets was obtained from Cadw. - 5.2.1 The Historic Environment Data was checked against that supplied for a desk-based assessment for a wider area in 2019 (Trysor, 2019).
 No updating had been made to the relevant records so the database used for the previous desk-based assessment was used as the baseline data. - 5.3 Historic mapping was consulted.
 The maps used included the early 19th century Ordnance Survey Original Surveyors Drawings, as well as late 19th and 20th century 1:2500 scale Ordnance Survey mapping and the parish tithe map. - 5.4 A site visit was made by Trysor to the development site on 25th August 2020, in the company of Anthony Shott, one of the directors of Tower Colliery who had worked there for many years.
-He was able to add understating to some of the features seen. - 5.4.1 Visible archaeological features within the area that would be directly affected by the development were searched for and any information which might indicate that there would be a direct impact on the historic environment through the development.
+He was able to add understating to some of the features seen. - 5.4.1 Visible archaeological features within the area that would be directly affected by the development were searched for during the site visit.
 The wider landscape was studied taking note of topography, vegetation and structures, and the impact on the setting and whether the significance of historic assets would be affected (Cadw, 2017).